zhongpc/zhongpc.github.io/opening.md

 ---

 <strong>Visiting Scholars</strong>:
-* Please email <a href="mailto:am3grouphiring@gmail.com">Dr. Zhong</a> directly to discuss (and indicate the funding resources for a visit > six months).
+* Please email <a href="mailto:am3grouphiring@gmail.com">Dr. Zhong</a> directly to discuss, and indicate the funding source for visits longer than six months.
 * Visiting PhD students with CSC scholarships are welcome.
-Approvals from PhD advisors must be obtained before applying.
+Students should obtain approval from their PhD advisors before applying.
 * Final Year Project (FYP) students at NUS are welcome.
 Please email Dr. Zhong directly to discuss.

 <!-- <strong>Undergraduate Students</strong>: